XiovV/blog/docs/game_hacking/multi_level_pointers.md

 ![mlp cheat engine](/assets/images/mlp-ce1.png)

 Great!
-After typing in the address we see that Cheat Engine resolves is to the value 100, which is exactly what we set in our `Ammo` struct.
+After typing in the address we see that Cheat Engine resolves it to the value 100, which is exactly what we set in our `Ammo` struct.
 Now let's restart our program and see what's going to happen:

 ![mlp console](/assets/images/mlp-console2.png)